volodinroman/maya-combine-separate-tool/README.md

  -Lets users to combine selected objects, assign a skin cluster and adjust the weights and finally to separate back to original objects saving the skinning.

+ Using:
+ Unzip the project to your Maya Python path folder

+ import combineSeparate.combineSeparate as cmbSep instance = cmbSep()

+ #select some objects

+ instance.doCombine() #to combine objects instance.doSeparate() #to separate back to original objects

  Vendor: Roman Volodin

  website: http://romanvolodin.com